1520 - 1592 BEZALEL BEN ABRAHAM ASHKENAZI (Eretz Israel)

 One of the first great Court Jews.
 He was extremely wealthy and a generous philanthropist.

-The first Auto da Fe took place in the New World.
-One of its first victims was Hernando Alonso.
-One of Cortes' conquistadors, he was burned at the stake with another "Judaizer".
-An official Office of the Inquisition would only be set up in 1571.
+And the first Auto da Fe that took place in the new world One of its first victims was Hernando Alonso.
+One of Cortes' conquistadors, he is considered the first Jew to have arrived in Mexico, He was burned at the stake with another "Judaizer".
+The official office of the inquisition would follow only in 1571.

 1529 THE MOST FUNDAMENTAL MUSSAR (ETHICAL) BOOK (Salonika, Greece)